dauletalzhanov/restaurant/README.md

 - The paragraph under it are just Lorem Ipsum in English and Japanese
 - The third section section is a segment for user reviews inspired by Google Reviews
 - The data about the reviews are stored within the local .json file

+#### Menu Page
+- Menu Page is a page for a menu
+- Menu has following categories for food: Ramen, Rice Dishes, Sushi, Noodles, Dessert and Drinks
+- For each category, there are five dishes
+- The data is pulled from the .json file as well

+#### Contact Page
+-

 ## Webpack
 This section explains how webpack was used to provide functionality for the web application.